StackVista/stackstate-docs/use/views/k8s-custom-views.md

 All the custom views can be found unde the **Views** entry in the main menu.

 If you frequently use a certain custom view, you can add it to the **starred views**.
 All the starred views are listed directly in the **Views** section of the main menu for quick access - you can recognize the starred views by the yellow star icon next to their name.
-To add or remove a custom view from the starred views, simply click the star icon next to its name.
+Add or remove a custom view from the starred views by simply clicking the star icon next to its name.

 ### Create a view